Stopping Semaglutide? Here’s How to Keep the Weight Off (in 6 Steps) - Winnett Specialist Group

 ‘Unlike the older BMI, the BRI better distinguishes between muscle and fat,’ says Dr Winnett.
 ‘For instance, athletes with high muscle mass are often classified as overweight or obese on the BMI when they are not.’

-It’s important to remember, though, that BMIs and BRIs don’t tell the whole story, and that that number on the scales is not as important as your overall improvement in health.
+It’s important to remember, though, that BMIs and BRIs don’t tell the whole story.
+The number on the scales is not as important as your overall improvement in health.

 6. Seek support

-Seeking help from your GP, surgeon, dietitian, psychologist, or specialists like us at Winnett Specialist Group can help you stay on track and prevent small setbacks from becoming long-term challenges.
+Seeking help from your GP, surgeon, dietitian, psychologist, or specialists like us at Winnett Specialist Group can help you stay on track.
+This can help prevent small setbacks from becoming long-term challenges.

 Prevent ‘semaglutide rebound’ weight gain

-Semaglutide has helped thousands achieve meaningful weight loss, but keeping that weight off after stopping the medication is where the real work begins.
+Semaglutide has helped thousands achieve meaningful weight loss.
+Keeping that weight off after stopping medication is where the real work begins.
 Rebound weight gain after semaglutide is common but not inevitable.
 With a gradual taper, consistent exercise, dietary awareness, mindset support, and expert guidance, it’s possible to maintain your progress for the long term.

 P (03) 9417 1555 admin@winnettspecialistgroup.com.au